Majestic Waterfowl Sanctuary, 17 Barker Road, Lebanon, CT, 06249

 Our sanctuary is located on 8 quiet acres of woodland in Lebanon, Connecticut.

 We have five outdoor enclosures each with multiple houses that are bedded with fresh hay, which provide shade, shelter from rain and a nice place to nap.
 Solar powered electric fencing protects the top perimeter of all of our outdoor enclosures.
-Most of our pens are covered with top-of-the-line, high impact and weather resistant aviary netting provided by Louis E Page, Inc.
+Most of our pens are covered with top-of-the-line, high impact and weather resistant aviary netting.
+As we rebuild our older pens, we are replacing the aviary netting with heavy gauge, pvc coated wire mesh.

 Our pens resemble cozy habitats.
 Bamboo, shade trees, giant pampas grass, lily pads, reeds, cattails along with a variety of other non-toxic plants and flowers are planted inside and around the pens to give the ducks and geese a quiet and secluded retreat during their stay with us.